pfsense/docs/source/releases/2-2-3-new-features-and-changes.rst

    assuming the name.
    `#4713 <https://redmine.pfsense.org/issues/4713>`__
 -  Updated and corrected the wireless status flags and capabilities list.
-There are many more possible flags, now documented on the wiki at :doc:`Wireless Status </wireless/wireless-status>`.
+There are many more possible flags, now documented at :doc:`Wireless Status </wireless/wireless-status>`.
 -  Added a fall back to look up local user privileges and groups if the groups could not be found from LDAP and there is a local user.
 -  Fixed Crash Reporter submissions when symlinks were present as part